Is Stamp Duty Still Required?

 NSW a new approach

-The NSW Government in 2020 is going to offer home buyers a different approach.
+The NSW Government in 2020 is going to offer homebuyers a different approach.
 Rather than slugging home buyers with a large stamp duty bill when buying a property, home buyers can pay smaller amounts of land tax every year.
-The government still gets income every year and home buyers have a lower upfront costs.
+The government still gets income every year and home buyers have a lower upfront cost.
 Melbourne mortgage broker What If We Finance believes this also allows the government to benefit from increasing property prices.

 The Industry Says